LBNL-ETA/CyDER/fmu/cymdisttofmu/doc/userGuide/source/help.rst

 -----------------------------------------------
 :term:`PyFMI` is a python package which can be used to import and run a CYMDIST FMU.
-In :term:`PyFMI` version 2.3.1, a master algorithm was added to import and link multiple FMUs for co-simulation.
+In :term:`PyFMI` version 2.3.1, a master algorithm was added to import and link multiple FMUs for integrate simulation.
 At time of writing, there was no :term:`PyFMI` 2.3.1 executable available for Python 3.4 for Windows 32bit (See `PyPyi <https://pypi.python.org/pypi/PyFMI>`_.).
 The next steps describe requirements and steps to perform to compile :term:`PyFMI` version 2.3.1 from source.